 Fall: Photography and Hiking in Yosemite Valley

 September and October usher in fall weather and the awe-inspiring landscapes that go with it.
 These are the ideal months for outdoor photography and hiking.
-The Yosemite Conservancy offers unforgettable experiential travel packages such as autumn photography, full moon hiking, wildlife education excursions and backpacking to the famed Half Dome.
+The Yosemite Conservancy offers unforgettable experiential travel packages such as guided bird watching, full moon hiking, wildlife education excursions and backpacking expeditions.
 If you’re looking for spectacular scenery and fewer crowds, plan your visit during this special time of year.

 Since most Yosemite trees are evergreen, their colors won’t change in the fall.
 But visit in late October to see the big-leaf maples and black oaks fade to a warm autumn hue.

 Winter: Skiing, Snowboarding and Snowshoeing